Macarthur Coal bows to sweetened Peabody, Arcelor bid

 | MELBOURNE/SYDNEY

-MELBOURNE/SYDNEY Peabody Energy BTU.N and ArcelorMittal (ISPA.AS) have won over Macarthur Coal MCC.AX with a sweetened A$4.9 billion ($5.2 billion) takeover offer, after a rival bidder failed to emerge for the Australian coal miner.
+MELBOURNE/SYDNEY Peabody Energy BTU.N and ArcelorMittal (ISPA.AS) have won over Macarthur Coal MCC.AX with a sweetened A$4.9 billion (3.6 billion pound) takeover offer, after a rival bidder failed to emerge for the Australian coal miner.

-The higher bid appears set to seal the latest in a flurry of coal deals in Australia, with Chinese, Indian and global firms snapping up mines best positioned to feed booming demand from Asian steel mills.
+Macarthur caved in at an offer well below what it has previously said it was worth, after fending off four takeover attempts in three years and opening its books to other potential suitors.

-Macarthur caved in at an offer well below what it pressed for earlier in August, after fending off four takeover attempts in three years and opening its books to other potential suitors.
+"It's probably close to done based on that bid," said CLSA analyst James Stewart.

-"They're bowing to the inevitable, really," said Peter Chilton, an analyst at Constellation Capital Management.
+"Given that they know who's in the data room, I'd be sceptical of them expecting a higher bid."

 Top U.S. coal miner Peabody and ArcelorMittal raised their offer for the world's biggest producer of pulverized coal by 3 percent to A$16 a share.